eshork/universal-openvpn/README.md

 ## Settings
 ### Environment variables
 - `OVPN_CONFIG`: Full path to the OpenVPN configuration file to use.
 Default is `/etc/openvpn/config`.
+(Provide this file to your container as a volume mount.)
 - `OVPN_CREDENTIALS`: Full path to the credentials file to pass via `--auth-user-pass`.
 Default is `/etc/openvpn/credentials`.
 If not present, will not pass credentials.
+(Provide this file to your container as a volume mount.)
 - `OVPN_KILLSWITCH`: If set to `true` or `1`, will implement a route-based traffic kill switch, attempting to prevent traffic leaking beyond your local network when the VPN tunnel is down.
 - `OVPN_SPLIT_PRIVATE`: If set to `true` or `1`, will inject routes to preserve access to private network addresses (RFC1918) via the initial default route.
 Default is `false`.
 - `OVPN_HALT_ON_FAILURE`: If set to `true` or `1`, will issue `halt` command to stop the container if the OpenVPN connection is lost or could not be established.
 Default will not attempt to stop the container.